pushtechnology/diffusion-benchmark-suite/README.md

 Run the benchmark scripts, pinning the client process to a CPU socket, so for example:

     numactl -N 0 -m 0 ant -f throughput-suite.xml -Dtest.name.contains=125

+Note that you are pinning the client to the other CPU socket here (hence the 0 argument rather than 1).

 ##Running the benchmarks
 The Ant scripts deployed with the application support running the benchmarks